 - A child who has a tendency to throw things across the room will create a huge mess, but may also hurt/ damage other people/things, or even himself.

 - Sensory overload is an issue for children with sensory integration issues!
-While we want children to be exposed to different sensory experiences, some of the bins we find have so much going on that they may cause a child with special needs to shut-down completely.
+While we want children to be exposed to different sensory experiences, some of the bins we find have so much going on that they may cause a disabled child to shut-down completely.

 - Bins may be too deep or too difficult to reach into for a child in an adapted chair.